OUR RESPONSE TO COVID-19

 - For both Iowa City and Des Moines, effective March 14th and until further notice, all family visitations to our residential programming will be suspended.
 Again, for the safety of our patients.

-Prelude is continuing to monitor the Covid-19 situation and modify and adapt strategies as needed based on guidance issued by IDPH and the CDC so that we can quickly respond to changing conditions.
+Prelude will continuing to monitor the Covid-19 situation and modify and adapt strategies as needed based on guidance issued by IDPH and the CDC so that we can quickly respond to changing conditions.
 We remain committed to providing service to patients and we pledge to communicate with both patients and staff, if there are any additional modifications needed in order to safeguard the health of everyone at Prelude.